ngs-docs/angus/R_Introductory_tutorial_2014.md

 ## [4,] 2 3
 ```

-We have also just used a new function, `cbind`, which stands for column bind.
+We have also just used the function, `cbind`, which stands for column bind.
 This will create a new object stitching them together as columns.

 ## Writing our own functions in R